HOW TO CARE FOR YOUR RECYCLED SWIMWEAR

 If you must use a washing machine, here are some tips to reduce microfibre pollution from synthetic clothes:

 - We recommend using a guppyfriend™ washing bag.
 This will protect your clothes (therefore increasing their lifespan) and will help reduce the amount of microfibres that might enter our oceans and waterways from your washing machine.

 - Try using a coraball – a specially designed and easy-to-use laundry ball that catches microfibers shed during a washing machine cycle.

 - Install a washing machine filter like the ones available at Planet care

 Need more information and tips?
-One of our favourite sites is Plastic soup So many great resources here including a cool app to help you reduce your plastic footprint.
+Plastic soup has many great resources and ideas to help you reduce your plastic footprint.